 John Holston, Vice President of Financial & Administrative Services

-Guy Johnson, Vice President of Western Division Operations & Economic Development
+Guy Johnson, Vice President Economic Development and Sustainability

 Louis Lee, Vice President of Project Management

 Bruce Marie, Vice President of Purchasing & Energy Management

 Melissa Russo, Vice President of Communications, Public Relations and Member Services

 Marilyn Sefton, Chief Human Resources Officer

 Gil Arceneaux, Position 2